-- b.1.
-If the applicant has achieved an EmSAT English or its equivalent with a minimum, required score and has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 2.5-2.99 on a 4.0 scale, may conditionally admit to the Professional Postgraduate Diploma in Teaching program or the Master programs, Such a student under this category, will be allowed to continue in the program only if they meet the following requirements during the period of conditional admission or be subject to a dismissal: - Must take a maximum of nine credit hours of courses studied for the graduate program during the period of conditional admission, and must achieve a minimum CGPA of 3.0 on a 4.0 scale.
+- a) Conditional admission due to non-fulfillment of CGPA requirement. - a.1.
+If the applicant has achieved an EmSAT English or its equivalent with a minimum required score and has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 2.5-2.99 on a 4.0 scale or its equivalent, he/she may be conditionally admitted to the Professional Postgraduate Diploma in Teaching program or for the Master programs.
+Such a student under this category will be allowed to continue in the program only if he/she meets the following conditions: - take six credit hours of courses from the program study plan (as per the advice of his/her academic advisor) in the first semester of study and